scribu/wp-custom-field-taxonomies/readme.txt

 = Use the new theme template =
 If you want post sorted by metadata to be displayed differently you can:
-Copy meta.php from the plugin directory to your current theme directory and blend it with your theme.
+Copy meta.php from the plugin directory to your current theme directory.
+You can leave it as is or integrate it into your theme.

 = Easily choose the keys you will use =
 In the settings page you can select which custom fields to register as meta taxonomies.

 = Manage custom fields =
-You can search and replace through both custom field keys and custom field values, from the same settings page.
+You can search and replace through both custom field keys and custom field values from the same settings page.

 = Remove duplicate custom fields =
 You can remove duplicate custom field pairs (key = value) in posts with the click of a button.